PT, PhD, FAPTA

 Professor, Associate Director of Center for Family Intervention Science, Director of the PhD and DHSc Programs in Rehabilitation Sciences

 Catherine Worthingham Fellows of the American Physical Therapy Association.

 Physical Therapy and Rehabilitation Sciences Department

-Dr. Chiarello is a Professor, board certified specialist in pediatric physical therapy, and the Director of the PhD, DHSc, and Pediatric Certificate Programs in the Department of Physical Therapy and Rehabilitation Sciences and Associate Director of the Center for Family Intervention Science in the College of Nursing and Health Professions.
+Lisa Chiarello, PhD is the Director of the PhD and DHSc Programs in the Department of Physical Therapy and Rehabilitation Sciences and Associate Director of the Center for Family Intervention Science in the College of Nursing and Health Professions.
 She received her doctoral degree from Hahnemann University.

 View Biographical Sketch of Lisa Chiarello, PhD (PDF)